HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Katapult Holdings (KPLT/FSRV) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Aug.
-10, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Katapult Holdings, Inc. ( KPLT) investors and FinServe Acquisition Corp. ( FSRV) investors with significant losses to submit your losses now.
+11, 2021 /PRNewswire/ -- Hagens Berman urges Katapult Holdings, Inc. (NASDAQ: KPLT) investors and FinServe Acquisition Corp.
+(NASDAQ: FSRV)investors with significant losses to submit your losses now.

 The investigation focuses on the accuracy of Katapult's and others insiders' statements concerning the company's financial performance, operations and business prospects leading up to and after its June 9 2021 SPAC merger.